sjstretton/screwed/02-ProgressAndProblems.md

 However, there is another problem.
 Nobody has made a sufficiently passionate and positive case for these taxes.
 This book aims to correct that.

 One great milestone in the history of progress in the UK was the Beveridge report  [-@Beveridge1942].
 Seventy-five years ago, liberal economist William Beveridge presented his report for a new welfare state.
 It laid the basis for the post-war welfare state.
 Its objectives were to banish 'want, ignorance, squalor, disease and idleness'.
 Beveridge argued for universal benefits, as of right.
 This can be contrasted with the system of means testing that has since developed.

+The Beveridge report shows a possible way forward for welfare.
+Before the second world war, the five social evils of Want, Squalor, Idleness, Disease and Ignorance ravaged the poor in Britain.
+The second world war destroyed many buildings, homes and businesses alike, and increased the government and external debt.
+But yet, the post war government managed to create a comprehensive welfare state where none existed before: a health service.

  Three principles guided his report [@Beveridge1942: Part 1, paragraphs 6-9].

 - *Radical*: From first principles, without fear or favour to social class or other interest groups.
 - *Comprehensive*: Dealing with poverty, disease, bad housing, unemployment and a lack of education.
 - *A liberal social contract*: No means testing and so no stifling of incentives; cooperation between the state, individuals and firms.